-Ruby on Rails does not function on Amazon Linux servers and is not currently available on CentOS 7 servers.
+Ruby on Rails does not function on Amazon Linux servers and is not supported on CentOS 7 servers.

 Troubleshoot your installation